Somewhat Resilient

 This role is somewhat resilient

-Fabric and Apparel Patternmakers land in "Somewhat Resilient" because AI is already taking over some of the more routine parts of the job — like calculating fabric layouts to cut down on waste and using 3D body scans to auto-generate pattern adjustments — which means the role is genuinely changing, not just being nudged.
-The good news is that the most creative and hands-on parts of the work, like interpreting a designer's vision, fitting garments on real bodies, and troubleshooting how a fabric actually drapes, are still too nuanced for machines to handle on their own.
+Patternmaking is labeled "Somewhat Resilient" because AI is already handling real parts of the job, like optimizing fabric layouts and automating grading calculations, which means the work is genuinely changing rather than staying the same.
+The good news is that the most skilled parts of the craft, like fitting sample garments on real bodies, interpreting a designer's creative vision, and troubleshooting how fabric actually drapes and moves, are still very hard for machines to replicate.

 Analysis of Current AI Resilience